WebVella/WebVella.BlazorTrace/README.md

 	}
 ```

 6. Add signals in your methods.
-They are a way to track events in your components.
+They are a way to track events in your components or look in details about what and how is going on.
 There are several arguments that you can call them with, but here is an example with the only required one (component):

 ``` csharp
 	private void _countTest()